Marcus Ingvartsen: Union Berlin

 In June 2019, Ingvartsen signed for newly promoted Bundesliga side Union Berlin on a three-year deal.
-He made his debut for the club on 11 August in the 0–6 away win over VfB Germania Halberstadt in the second round of the DFB-Pokal.
+He made his debut for the club on 11 August in the 6–0 away win over VfB Germania Halberstadt in the second round of the DFB-Pokal.

 Mainz 05

 On 30 August 2021, after the third matchday of the 2021–22 Bundesliga season, Ingvartsen was sent on loan to league rivals Mainz 05 with a purchase option until the end of the season.
 In his debut on 11 September, he scored the 2–0 goal in the away game at Hoffenheim one minute after being substituted on.
 During his loan period with Mainz, Ingvartsen contributed with 6 goals in 664 minutes of playing time in the league.

 On 17 May 2022, Mainz made the transfer permanent and Ingvartsen signed a contract until 2025.

+Return to Nordsjælland

+On 7 July 2023, Ingvartsen re-joined FC Nordsjælland on a contract of undisclosed length.

+San Diego FC

+On 19 March 2024, MLS expansion team San Diego FC announced that Ingvartsen would join the club ahead of their 2025 inaugural season, signing a three-year contract through 2027, with club options for two more seasons, set to be activated on 1 January 2025.

 International career

 Ingvartsen is the all-time leading goalscorer for the Danish U21 national team.
 He surpassed Peter Møller on the all-time list to reach 17 goals thanks to his goal against the England U-21 national team.

 He was called up to the senior Denmark squad in March 2021.
 He made his debut on 28 March 2021 in a World Cup qualifier against Moldova and scored the last goal in a 8–0 victory.